How One Writer Finished Her Book - The Write Practice

 4 Things You Need to Write a Book

 Writing a book is a major undertaking, and it requires a holistic solution.
-We’ve found that you need four things to finish writing a book (we’ve built each of these into 100 Day Book program).
+We’ve found that you need four things to finish writing a book (and Sue had all of them through the 100 Day Book program).

 1. Incentive